Narcissists ruin holidays in more ways than one. It isn’t just that they ruin the holidays though.

-It’s not just the holiday season–they also have a tendency to ruin other special days, such as anniversaries, birthdays, and Valentine’s Day.
 This time of year, however, provides an especially prolonged period of time and many different opportunities for narcissists to hurt others.

 Below are seven ways that narcissists can either interfere with holiday conventions or use the holidays to cause chaos.
 Each one has its own motivations and outcomes for the narcissist.